-David Feherty was born in the seaside town of Bangor in Northern Ireland.
-He grew up with aspirations to become an opera singer, until he discovered he, “Really can’t sing.”
-But he enjoyed hitting a golf ball, albeit too often.
+Born in the seaside town of Bangor in Northern Ireland, Feherty grew up with aspirations to become an opera singer, until he discovered he had the knack for hitting a golf ball.
 He jokes about his career change, “I was always interested in music from a very early age.
-But when I turned pro at age 17 with a five handicap, I haven’t sung a note since.
+But when I turned pro at age 17, I haven’t sung a note since.
 Now, I only sing to punish my children.”

-“Losing a limb, the ability to use a limb, to be disfigured or simply to be unable to re-integrate back into civilian society is one thing,” Feherty says.
-“But the dignity that’s lost because of these traumas is often just as debilitating.
-And to be able to give some of that dignity back is my mission these days.
-It’s not even close to charity.
-It’s just us trying to pay back a very small part of the check that we owe our military.”
+“Losing a limb, or the ability to use a limb, is one thing,” Feherty says.
+“But the dignity they lose with it is perhaps even more important.
+And to be able to give them some of that dignity back is my mission these days.
+It’s not a charity.
+It’s just us trying to pay back a very small part of the check that we owe them.”